 CLE/CPE Available

 This two-hour course for commercial brokers provides a concise and thorough overview of IRC Section 1031 tax-deferred exchanges.
-This webinar tackles advanced issues such as partnership/LLC scenarios, creative property variations such as perpetual cellular easements (cell towers), fractional ownership, transferable development rights, reverse and improvement exchanges, how to avoid common pitfalls and related-party transactions.
+This webinar tackles advanced issues such as partnership/LLC scenarios, creative property variations such as perpetual cellular easements (cell towers), fractional ownership, transferable development rights, reverse and improvement exchanges, and how to avoid common pitfalls and related-party transactions.

 We Love Our Happy Customers